Q What is potato blight?

 A No, there are no longer any chemical controls available for potato blight.

-Q Can I rescue infected plants?
+Q Can I rescue plants infected by potato blight?

 A Cutting off infected foliage can prevent spores from reaching the tubers.
 Leave at least two weeks between removing the foliage and lifting the tubers, so viable spores lurking on the soil surface don’t contaminate the tubers as you lift them.
 Store the tubers in dry, cool conditions to reduce the disease’s activity and subsequent rotting.
 Check potatoes every month; get rid of rotting ones.